travisstebbins/rdbms/README.md

 Since there are submodules you have to recursively clone in the repo.
 `git clone --recursive https://github.tamu.edu/ameserole/rdbms.git`

+## Running Unit Test
+To run the unit tests run the following commands:
+`make`
+`./testerfile`

+##View Test Output:
+To view a test output of the data base run the following commands:
+`make main`
+`./main`

 ## Submodules
 Here are the sources for the submodules we are using.